jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-21-beam-examples-8/index.md

 ...
 ```

-Also, we can check the input messages using Kafka UI on *localhost:8080*. to be updated!
+Also, we can check the input messages using Kafka UI on *localhost:8080*.

 ![](input-messages.png#center)

 ## Beam Pipeline

-We develop a Beam pipeline that tracks sport activities of users and reports pacing details by comparing short term and long term metrics.
+We develop a new pipeline that tracks user activities and reports pacing details by comparing short term metrics to their long term counterparts.

 ### Shared Source